abhijitaitwade/secure-rest/README.md

 Testing the web service requires asserting the following:

-* The web service returns HTML for requests that accept text/html.
+* The web service returns HTML for requests that accept `text/html`
-* The web service returns XML for requests that accept application/xml.
+* The web service returns XML for requests that accept `application/xml`
-* The web service returns data appropriate for each role.
+* The web service returns data appropriate for each role

 These are all captured within a single JUnit test case.